amirkaha/excel-updater/README.md

 # excel-updater
-Created a program that can automate the entire process of international Countdown Rice Orders, saving time, add efficiency but most importantly eliminate any human error, as well as check for any mistakes in the order itself.
+Created a program that can automate the entire process of international Countdown Rice Orders, saving time, adding efficiency but most importantly eliminate any human error as well as checking for any mistakes in the order itself.

 The program will:

-1/ Read the Coundown order emailed to us(PDF file) using PDF reader, and ensure the port of loading correct.
+1/ Read the Coundown order emailed to us (PDF file) using PDF reader, and ensure the port of loading correct.

 2/ From the PDF, the Countdown order number, Ship before date, Ship after date and type of Rice data will be extracted.